-This may sound elementary but it takes two sides for a real estate transaction.
+This may sound elementary but it takes two sides for a real estate transaction to work.
 A buyer has to sign off on the deal and the seller has to sign off on the deal.
 Both sides have agendas and needs to make the deal work.
-And rarely does one side come out on top substantially, meaning, low ball offers are never accepted and sellers not willing to negotiate will never have their house sold.
+And rarely does one side come out on top substantially, meaning, low ball offers are rarely (if ever) accepted and sellers not willing to negotiate will never have their house sold.
 Why?
 Because people have become increasingly intelligent in the internet era and know what a bad deal is.
 This post is designed with the buyer in mind.
 I want to give them tips to get the best deal they possible can during the negotiations.

 Rule 1- Price